“Anabaptist” appears 50+ times in 4/23 print edition of MWR

 My Take: Be humble in all your relationships and work out your salvation with fear and trembling.
 Don’t be grumbling or arguing about the warped world in which you live.
 God will hold you blameless.

 17Join together in following my example, brothers and sisters, and just as you have us as a model, keep your eyes on those who live as we do.
 18For, as I have often told you before and now tell you again even with tears, many live as enemies of the cross of Christ.
 19Their destiny is destruction, their god is their stomach, and their glory is in their shame.
 Their mind is set on earthly things.
 20But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, 21who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.

-My Take: Beware, there are many who attend church who seek glory in the values of the world and earthly things and bring shame.
+My Take: Beware, there are many who attend church and practice religious values who seek glory in the values of the world and earthly things and bring shame.
 True believers seek their glory in heaven.

 4Rejoice in the Lord always.
 I will say it again: Rejoice!
 5Let your gentleness be evident to all.
 The Lord is near.
 6Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 7And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.